Corded Clippers

 the Adelar Pro has been engineered to cope with the most challenging tight trims.
 Ideal for sensitive areas, it features a powerful motor that gives constant speed control, meaning that once you trim a spot, you wont have to come back for seconds.

 It has also been built with a unique integrated cutting length adjuster that means you can cut between 0.7mm – 3mm without having to change blade guards.
+This powerful trimmer should be used for areas that need detail and finesse.

 the Arco Cordless Pet Trimmer is a nimble and powerful grooming tool that’s ideal for equestrian use.
 Particularly used for trimming around eyes and legs, as well as slightly longer finishes on the bridle path.
 Its slim, lightweight and comes with two batteries (each delivering about 80 minutes of runtime), allows seamless use without being tethered to an outlet.
 This mobility, along with its quiet, low-vibration rotary motor, helps keep skittish horses calm while trimming delicate areas like bridle paths, fetlocks, and muzzles.